 PSD COVID-19 Response Teams and Larimer County work together

-Each PSD department and school has a COVID-19 Response Team that works in partnership with the Larimer County Department of Health and Environment.
+Each PSD department and school has a COVID-19 Response Team that works in partnership with the Larimer County Department of Health and Environment (LCDHE).
 Every COVID-19 case investigation is unique and may require slightly varied responses.

 PSD works with the LCDHE to conduct contact tracing investigations when there is a COVID case

 - PSD and LCDHE identifies whether anyone had close contact.
 LCDHE will ask close contacts to quarantine.

 - In a routine classroom exposure (i.e. third graders sitting at desks), LCDHE will likely not quarantine individuals if the county’s vaccination rate is greater than 70% among those eligible to be vaccinated.

 - PSD will notify families when there is a classroom/cohort exposure, even if no quarantines occur.
 The entire school community will not be notified.

 - Case information is available on the COVID-19 data web page.

 You should be exempt from quarantine if you are one of the following:

 - Fully vaccinated